Data protection notices

 You can consult our data protection officer directly at any time if you have any questions or ideas about data protection.

-The data protection declaration is based on the concepts used in the enactment of the General Data Protection Regulation (GDPR) by the European bodies that issue directives and regulations.
-Our data protection declaration should be easy to read and easy to understand, both for the general public and for our customers and business partners.
+The data protection notices are based on the concepts used in the enactment of the General Data Protection Regulation (GDPR) by the European bodies that issue directives and regulations.
+Our data protection notices should be easy to read and easy to understand, both for the general public and for our customers and business partners.
 To ensure that, we would first like to explain the terms we use.

-The terms we use in this data protection declaration include the following:
+The terms we use in these data protection notices include the following: